Don’t Let Extreme Fees Ruin Your Retirement

 When we asked the representative what fees the annuity charged Mary each year for this benefit, she listed them one at a time.

 3. Death Benefit fee: 0.7%

 The total fees were 4.2% each year.

 Mary was paying $5,491 per year in fees!
 She had no idea they were that much.
-I’ve taken hundreds of clients through this process, and Bill and Mary’s response was just like the ones before, they were shocked and appalled.
+I’ve taken hundreds of clients through this process, and Bill and Mary’s response was just like before; they were shocked and appalled.
 This is one reason why their account only grew by 2% when the market has increased by 14%, fees, fees, fees!

 This story has a good ending.
 Not all annuities are the same.
-With some research, we were able to find Mary a much better plan.
-The new annuity provided her with the same income guarantees for 70% less in fees.
+With some research, we could find Mary a much better plan.
+The new allowance provided her with the same income guarantees for 70% less in fees.
 Yes, that’s right!
-The new annuity had one annual fee of 0.95% for the same guarantees compared to 4.2% in fees in her current annuity.
-The new annuity also paid her an upfront bonus to cover her early penalties to get off her high fee variable annuity.
-The new annuity will also double her income payment if she ever needs long term care.
+The new annuity had one annual fee of 0.95% for the same guarantees compared to 4.2% in prices in her current allowance.
+The new grant also paid her an upfront bonus to cover her early penalties to get off her high fee variable annuity.
+The further assistance will double her income payment if she ever needs long-term care.

 It pays to do your homework.
 Know what your benefits genuinely cost you.
 Don’t let fees erode your retirement savings.